Frequently Asked PIA Questions

 Who should I specify as the project owner on the PIA Request?

-The project project owner should be a UBC employee who has the authority to make decisions and approve work.
+The project owner should be a UBC employee who has the authority to make decisions and approve work.
 This is often an administrative or departmental head of unit or senior manager.

 Within the Self-Assessment, the project owner list is regularly updated to populate senior managers.
 If you cannot find the appropriate person, select an project owner higher in the organization or save the survey and discuss it with the project lead.